Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Introduction

 To this end, we replace $\Hn_{G,\Delta = r}$, with the closely related Hurwitz scheme $\Hn_{G,n}^c$, which parametrizes branched covers with $n$ branch points, Galois group $G$, and local monodromy in $c \subseteq G$; it turns out to be enough for our purposes to control the number of $\F_q$-rational points on this more classical Hurwitz space.
 The Grothendieck-Lefschetz fixed point theorem allows us to enumerate $\Hn_{G,n}^c(\F_q)$ as the alternating sum of traces of Frobenius on the compactly supported \'{e}tale cohomology of $\Hn_{G,n}^c$.
-To estimate these traces, it suffices to bound the rank of these cohomology groups using Deligne's bounds on the eigenvalues of Frobenius.
+Indeed, the heuristic \eqref{evasymp} records the contribution of the $H^0$, and so an argument that the heuristic is correct (or approximately correct) comes down to finding some kind of bound on the traces of Frobenius on the higher cohomology.
+Using Deligne's bounds on the eigenvalues of Frobenius, it suffices to bound the ranks of these cohomology groups.
 A comparison theorem, along with Poincar\'{e} duality, identifies these ranks with those of the singular homology $H_j(\Hn_{G,n}^c(\C); \Q)$.
-Theorem \ref{malle_intro0} is obtained by bounding these ranks exponentially in $j$, and polynomially (of degree bounded by $e$) in $n$.
+Theorem \ref{malle_intro0} is obtained by bounding these ranks exponentially in $j$, and polynomially in $n$.

-By the Weil bounds, the heuristic applied in \cite{ev}, that a $D$-dimensional geometrically irreducible variety over $\F_q$ has $q^D$ points, is asymptotically correct as $q$ goes to $\infty$; so one way to think of the results of $\cite{ev}$ is that they show that Malle's conjecture for $N_G(\F_q(t);q^r)$ is correct if $q$ is allowed to go to $\infty$ with $r$ fixed.
+To put this another way: the Weil bounds show that the heuristic applied in \cite{ev}, that a $D$-dimensional geometrically irreducible variety over $\F_q$ has $q^D$ points, is asymptotically correct as $q$ goes to $\infty$; it follows that that Malle's conjecture for $N_G(\F_q(t);q^r)$ is correct if $q$ is allowed to go to $\infty$ with $r$ fixed.
 Proving something as $r \ra \infty$ with $q$ fixed, as we do here, is substantially harder.
 The effect of letting $q$ go to $\infty$ is to make the contribution of all higher \'{e}tale cohomology groups of $\Hn_{G,n}^c$ negligible, so that it suffices to understand $H^0$; in the present work, by contrast, we have to give bounds for {\em all} the cohomology groups.